thechriswalker/pwstack/README.md

 # Password Stack for Golang

-Secure password hashing for storage.
-Allows migration of password hashs from less secure to more secure hashes as need requires.
+Secure password hashing for interactive logins, with versioning as your application evolves.

 Allows application developers to version their password storage methods, continuing to support them as new methods become available or keys for keyed storage need rotating.